-At the date of authorisation of these financial statements, there were amendments to standards which were in issue but which were not yet effective and which have not been applied.
+At the date of authorisation of these financial statements, there were amendments to standards which were in issue, but which were not yet effective and which have not been applied.
 The principal ones were:

-- Amendment to IFRS 16, 'Leases' Covid-19 related rent concessions.
-Extension of the practical expedient (effective for annual periods on or 1 April 2021); - A number of narrow-scope amendments to IFRS 3, IAS 16, IAS 37 and some annual improvements on IFRS 1, IFRS 9, IAS 41 and IFRS 16 (effective for annual periods beginning on or after 1 January 2022); - Amendments to IAS 1, Presentation of financial statements on classification of liabilities (effective date deferred until accounting periods starting not earlier than 1 January 2024); - Narrow scope amendments to IAS 1, Practice statement 2 and IAS 8 (effective for annual periods beginning on or after 1 January 2023; and - Amendment to IAS 12 deferred tax related to assets and liabilities arising from a single transaction (effective for annual periods beginning on or after 1 January 2023).

-The Directors do not expect the adoption of these amendments to standards to have a material impact on the financial statements.
+- Narrow scope amendments to IAS 1 and IAS 8 (effective for annual periods beginning on, or after, 1 January 2023); - Amendments to IAS 12 deferred tax related to assets and liabilities arising from a single transaction (effective for annual reporting periods beginning on or after 1 January 2023); and - The Directors do not expect the adoption of these amendments to standards to have a material impact on the financial statements.